Dublin, Ireland

 Regenerative Cities Summit

-Join summit host Corgan, in partnership with Climate Group, for the inaugural Regenerative Cities Summit in Dublin on April 22 (Earth Day).
-This event is intended to be a catalyst for transitioning our cities into regenerative, net positive, environments.
-The summit provides a platform to bring together industry experts, decision makers and practitioners to network, build partnerships, and share knowledge to turn ambitions on decarbonization, climate adaptation and resilience, health and wellness, biodiversity restoration and the transition to circularity economy into action.
+Corgan, in partnership with Climate Group, hosted its inaugural Regenerative Cities Summit in Dublin on April 22 (Earth Day).
+This event was a catalyst for transitioning our cities into regenerative, net positive, environments.
+The summit provided a platform to bring together industry experts, decision makers and practitioners to network, build partnerships, and share knowledge to turn ambitions on decarbonization, climate adaptation and resilience, health and wellness, biodiversity restoration and the transition to circularity economy into action.

 Panel Topics

-This panel will focus on Ireland's policy direction concerning sustainability and net zero goals, exploring recent decisions that are changing the context for larger developments.
+This panel focused on Ireland's policy direction concerning sustainability and net zero goals, exploring recent decisions that are changing the context for larger developments.

 Panelists:

-This panel will focus on what works now, sharing proven strategies to minimize energy demands and how to replicate them at scale in Ireland.
+This panel focused on what works now, sharing proven strategies to minimize energy demands and how to replicate them at scale in Ireland.
 The panel will also examine Ireland-specific enablers and the links between building performance and system outcomes.

 Panelists:

-The final panel will focus on how Ireland can accelerate to a market standard for energy efficient new builds.
+The final panel focused on how Ireland can accelerate to a market standard for energy efficient new builds.
 Discussion will cover levers that unlock pace, clearer minimum requirements, measurement and verification, access to models, and more.

 Panelists: